-Our Company has not undertaken any previous public or rights issue in the 10 years immediate preceding the date of this Draft Red Herring Prospectus.
+Our Company has not undertaken any previous public or rights issue in the ten years immediate preceding the date of the Draft Red Herring Prospectus.

-None of the Group Entities or Subsidiaries of our Company have undertaken any public or rights issue in the last 10 years preceding the date of this Draft Red Herring Prospectus.
+None of the Group Entities or Subsidiaries of our Company have undertaken any public or rights issue in the last ten years preceding the date of the Draft Red Herring Prospectus.